 Professor of Geography and Regional Studies at the University of Miami.

 Board Member EmeritusA native of Lubbock, Texas, graduated from Texas Tech University and then from Case Western Reserve University School of Medicine in Cleveland, Ohio.

-The CLEO Advisory Council has been established to provide guidance and support to the staff and to the Institute as we grow.
+The CLEO Institute’s Expert Advisory Council has been established to provide local, state, and national guidance and support.

-The council is composed of top climate scientists, environmentalists, teachers, and government officials.
+The council is composed of top climate scientists, environmentalists, teachers, former elected and government officials.

 President & Director, MITIGAT.com.
 Specialties: vulnerability assessment & mitigation.

 President at Public Affairs Concepts and Voter Services Chair for League of Women Voters